How to Care for Chickens in Winter

 I love to make oatmeal for my chickens on cold mornings and of course they get a nice treat of scratch grains before bedtime in the winter.

-But when it's extremely cold, I also like to pour hot water over their layer feed to make a nice warm "porridge" for them.
+But when it's extremely cold, I also like to pour some warm water over their layer feed to make a nice warm "porridge" for them.

 I use heated dog water bowls - one for their water and one for their moistened feed - so nothing freezes.